wlach/wrla.ch/_src/About.md

 Hi!
 My name is William Lachance, though most people just call me "Will".

-I'm an (early, as of this writing) fortysomething developer of software in Toronto, Ontario, Canada currently working for [Mozilla] in the [Data Engineering] group (formerly in the now-defunct [Engineering Productivity] organization).
+I'm an (early, as of this writing) fortysomething developer of software in Toronto, Ontario, Canada currently working at [Voltus] on energy market integrations.

+From 2011-2022, I worked at [Mozilla] (as in [Firefox]) in [Data Engineering] and [Engineering Productivity].
+Virtually all of my work there was done in the open (at least nominally), so much of the content on this blog has to do with my work there.

-I've worked on a bunch of things over the course of my career here (big themes have been automation, browser performance, and stability), but the unifying principle is me trying to help people understand the world around them.
-I try to help people think critically about data and build computational systems that help them do this.
+I've worked on a bunch of things over the course of my career, but a unifying principle has been trying to help people understand the world around them.
+I try to help people think critically about business problems and build computational systems to help them do this.

 More broadly, I am interested in open systems, accountability, and helping people achieve their potential.

 Other random facts: